lxhmsk/starbound-minimap/README.md

 ### Player Tracking
 Player tracking works by reading the player's location directly from Starbound's process memory.
+Because it reads directly from another process's memory, it must be run as administrator.

 This works with Starbound version 1.05 for Windows x86_64, and will probably not work with other versions.

 Map Legend